konstantinosGombakis/FORTESIE_data_model/utils/Readme.md

 4. Move generated yaml to custom_data_model and sync with Git or webserver
 5. For generating the spec.md Edit and run utils/20_create_spec_v11.0.py L230: customRepository="" to point to the repository or webserver of the custom_data_model folder
 6. Copy generated file to custom_data_model/doc
-7. For generating the context.jsonld Edit and run 25_create_subject_context_V7.py, L323: customRepository="" to point to the repository or webserver of the custom_data_model folder
+7. For generating the context.jsonld Edit and run 25_create_subject_context_V7.py, L323: customRepository="" to point to the repository or webserver of the custom_data_model folder.
 8. For updating the url for each properties with the SmartDataModel webpage.
 Run update_urls_to_show_smart_data_model.py.
+9. Verify that the final jsonld point to the correct url that the data will live

 You can use the docker-compose.yml file located on the utils folder for a local webserver based on NGINX.
 The NGINX runs on http://localhost:8085